-Lettermarks are a cool way if you want to reduce your brand’s name to an acronym.
-You just need to take the initials from each word of your brand’s name and there you go!
+Lettermarks are a cool way to reduce your brand’s name to an acronym.
+Just take the initials from each word of your brand name, and there you go!
 You’ve got yourself a logo!
 The only part left is the typography.
-Since the letter mark logo design uses just a few letters, you’ll have to come up with an eye-catching and unique font for your brand.
+Since the letter mark logo design uses only a few letters, you’ll have to come up with an eye-catching, unique font for your brand.

-For example, Home Box Office or more commonly known as HBO boldly uses the lettermark logo with the letter “O” that resembles a camera lens.
-Also, the National Aeronautics and Space Administration writes NASA in a futuristic and unique font.
-Another example is the famous clothing brand, Louis Vuitton.
+For example, Home Box Office, more commonly known as HBO boldly uses the lettermark logo with the letter “O” that resembles a camera lens.
+The National Aeronautics and Space Administration displays their name NASA in a futuristic font that reflects the work they do.

 5. Abstract logos

-An abstract logo is the only logo of all the 7 types of logo which is made of an image without any letters.
 This type of logo is the visual representation of a feeling you want your brand to evoke.
-When you’re new to the market, it can be a bit risky to use because not everyone will interpret an abstract representation in the same way.
+These images are completely abstract and do not definitely resemble any object.
+When you’re new to the market, it can be a bit risky to use this logo type because not everyone will interpret an abstract image in the same way.
 However, with a good strategy behind it, your unique brand logo will separate you from all the competitors out there.

-You’ll be able to create something unique and instantly recognizable on the market, with an abstract logo that manages to showcase your brand’s identity.
-Another reason is that it’s versatile, you can use it in advertising campaigns and on branded merchandise.
+You’ll be able to create something unique and instantly recognizable on the market.
+Abstract logos are also versatile and can be used across all advertising campaigns and branded merchandise.

 6. Mascot logo

-A mascot logo as one of the 7 types of logo design consists of a drawing of a person or a non-human entity that received human form or human qualities.
-Mascot logos create a positive and friendly feeling towards your target audience.
+A mascot logo consists of a drawing of a person or a non-human entity.
+They create a positive and friendly feeling towards your target audience.
 Depending on the message you’re trying to convey, you can use a mascot logo and give it different expressions and representations.
 This type of logo is usually used for sports teams, food brands, or service companies.

-If the target audience of your brand is families and children, then the mascot logo is a great way to go as it will help you establish a fun and friendly approach.
+If the target audience of your brand is families and children, then the mascot logo is a great way to establish a fun and friendly approach.